Run U-SQL and debug locally in Visual Studio Code

 Start the local run service and submit the U-SQL job to a local account

-For the first-time user, use ADL: Download Local Run Dependency to download local run packages, if you have not set up U-SQL local run environment.
+For the first-time user, use ADL: Download Local Run Package to download local run packages, if you have not set up U-SQL local run environment.

 - Select Ctrl+Shift+P to open the command palette, and then enter ADL: Start Local Run Service.